-SCW Program funds will be transferred to Municipalities and Project Developers in advance of eligible expenditures being made.
-Prior to their receipt of SCW Program funds, Municipalities and Project Developers must enter into an agreement with the District to transfer SCW Program funds.
-The fund transfer agreement will require recipients of funds to comply with the requirements of the SCW Program and other appropriate provisions established by the Board of Supervisors.
+SCW Program funds will be transferred to Municipalities and Infrastructure Program Project Developers in advance of eligible expenditures being made.
+Prior to their receipt of SCW Program funds, Municipalities and Infrastructure Program Project Developers must enter into an agreement with the District to transfer SCW Program funds.
+The Transfer Agreement will require recipients of funds to comply with the requirements of the SCW Program and other appropriate provisions established by the Board of Supervisors.
 A standard agreement will be prepared by the Chief Engineer and approved by the Board of Supervisors, including but not limited to: